jellyfin/jellyfin.org/docs/general/networking/caddy.md

 If you have:

-- permission to bind to low ports, and
+- Permission to bind to low ports, and
-- a public domain name's DNS records pointed at your machine,
+- A public domain name's DNS records pointed at your machine,

-then you can serve over HTTPS just as easily:
+Then you can serve over HTTPS just as easily:

 ```bash
 caddy reverse-proxy --from example.com --to 127.0.0.1:8096
 ```

-You will see Caddy provision a TLS certificate for your site and if it succeeds, you can then access your Jellyfin server over HTTPS with your domain name.
+You will see Caddy provision of a TLS certificate for your site and if it succeeds, you can then access your Jellyfin server over HTTPS with your domain name.

 ## Caddyfile